Gum Grafting Plano Texas

 There are two types of gum grafts that are typically found in practice by periodontists.

 Connective Tissue Grafts.
-Connective tissue grafts are the most common procedure which can be used to treat one or more areas of recession.
-This method takes tissue from the roof of your mouth and uses it to cover up exposed root area in the gums.
+Connective tissue grafts are the most common grafting procedure performed.
+This method takes tissue from the underlayer of the roof of your mouth and uses it to cover up exposed root areas in the gums.

 Free Gingival Grafts.
-Free gingival grafts are very similar, but the tissue used here is directly taken from the palate.
+Free gingival grafts are very similar, but the tissue is directly taken from the palate.
+This type of procedure is less common due to the tissue being taken directly from the palate, it leaves the area exposed and increases the risk for pain.

 Recovery from a gum graft